adamdebono/grunt-electron-app-builder/README.md

 Required: `no`

 This will be used to rename the application.
 This defaults to the 'name' field in your app's package.json.
-*This is not currently implemented for windows builds*

 #### options.app_id
 Type: `String`